ttdd273/BillTracker/README.md

 - The view displays the data
 - The model describes the data and connects to the database

+# Sprints

+## Sprint 1: Basic Functionality

+    - Set up the project and create a basic layout
+    - Create a user registration and login system
+    - Allow users to add, edit, and delete bills
+    - Allow users to view a list of their bills

+## Sprint 2: Payment Tracking

+    - Allow users to add, edit, and delete payments
+    - Create a page to track payments for each bill
+    - Allow users to view a list of their payments

+## Sprint 3: Advanced Functionality

+    - Allow users to set reminders for bill due dates
+    - Create a dashboard to display a summary of bills and payments
+    - Add functionality to sort and filter bills and payments
+    - Allow users to upload and store receipts for payments

+## Sprint 4: User Experience Improvements

+    - Implement a responsive design for mobile devices
+    - Add error handling and form validation
+    - Implement password reset functionality
+    - Improve the UI/UX design to enhance user experience

+## Sprint 5: Additional Features

+    - Implement an analytics dashboard to display insights and trends
+    - Allow users to share bill and payment information with others
+    - Add support for multiple currencies and languages
+    - Implement a budgeting feature to track spending and saving goals

 # Pages

 ## Homepage